 Volunteering at Mount Hope offers you a chance to make a personal connection with the cemetery and become an ambassador for this significant community asset and local landmark.
 Mount Hope Cemetery and the Friends of Mount Hope Cemetery are always looking to expand its volunteerism corps.
 Volunteers work on a variety of activities that help to further the cemetery's mission as a place of beauty and commemoration for families and visitors as well as the preservation of the cemetery's cultural heritage.

 A number of opportunities exist, and are briefly explained below.
 If you would like to contribute your time, talent and expertise in support of this significant community asset and local landmark, please complete our online form.
-You will be contacted for an in-person of telephone interview at which time current opportunities will be discussed.
+You will be contacted for an in-person or telephone interview as opportunities become available.
 Please contact us with any questions.
 Thank you for your interest in Mount Hope.

 Mount Hope Cemetery is a one-of-a-kind environment that features an extraordinary landscape.
 Maintaining the vast amount of grounds requires a great deal of volunteer effort and community support.
 Volunteer contributions in horticultural and landscaping activities allow the cemetery to maintain its high level of natural beauty.

-Click here for a listing of 2015 events and register on-line.
-To organize a custom landscaping event for your group or organization, contact the cemetery.
+Click here for event listings and on-line registration.
+To organize a custom landscaping event for your group or organization, contact our horticulturist.